pmatorras/MacroEconomics/README.md

 ### Features

 - Data fetch: downloads country, indicator metadata, and timeseries from the IMF Datamapper API and writes versioned CSVs into the data folder with a release tag inferred from date logic.
+- Plotting:
-- Plotting: creates per‑indicator Plotly HTML charts for selected countries, with a dashed/solid style boundary at the latest projection year and a clean legend treatment.
+    - creates per‑indicator Plotly HTML charts for selected countries, with a dashed/solid style boundary at the latest projection year and a clean legend treatment.
+    - Interactive european maps for each chosen indicator and year
-- Dashboard: Dash app with country and indicator dropdowns plus a year range slider, rendering the same plot logic interactively via a registered callback.
+- Dashboard: Dash app with two tabs:
+    1. One with country and indicator dropdowns plus a year range slider, rendering the same plot logic interactively via a registered callback.
+    1. One representing the interactive map of europe, with options to chose from a range of indicators, and years.

 ## Table of Contents
 - [Project structure](#project-structure)